YasinZ/175Final/README.md

 ### I know that my teammate will not read this so let me leave super important things at the top

-### Please use processed_data.txt that I send to you/that you generate with writeInfo function (check the required file section)
+### Please use processed_data.txt that you WILL generate with writeInfo function (check the required file section)

 ## First time to learn
 * change train.py main function's parameter from